Comprehensive pain management for musculoskeletal problems and sports therapy

 Dipotassium glycyrrhizinate obtained from licorice roots is converted to glycyrrhetinic acid, which inhibits some enzymes which destroy corticosteroids.
 Therefore, the role of this ingredient is anti-inflammatory (Huang, 2016).

-As a rule of thumb, if you are allergic to any of the ingredient of the cream, don’t use.
+As a rule of thumb, if you are allergic to any of the ingredient in the cream, don’t use.
 Also, do not think that all natural or herbal preparations are free from adverse effects.
 Generally, this cream should be well tolerated, but be cautious and if anything unusual, please consult your doctor immediately.

 Conditions for which Penetrex can be useful